cederom/CeDeROM-STUFF/README.md

 CeDeROM's STUFF
 ===============

-Here I will store projects related stuff that may be useful for you as well.
-Use at your own risk, have fun! =)
+You will find some of my projects related stuff that may be useful for you as well.
+Use at your own risk.
+Have fun! =)

+Visit my personal website for more information: https://www.tomek.cedro.info.

-You can also visit my website for contact and more information [http://www.tomek.cedro.info](http://www.tomek.cedro.info)
+Visit my company website for contact and pricing: www.cederom.io.